MakeSchool-Tutorials/Makestagram-Swift-V3/P07-Managing-User-Accounts/content.md

 - NSNumber (includes booleans)
 - NSString

 In the case of our user that we retrieved, we'll expect the data to be returned as a dictionary.

+> [action]
+>
 Add the following code inside the `observeSingleEvent(of:with:)` closure:
+>
 ```
 userRef.observeSingleEvent(of: .value, with: { (snapshot) in
     // 1